CSC3170-2022Fall/project-vanward/source/README.md

                         and test2.in, with the first line, all prompts, and all blank lines removed (which is what test-filter does).

+    Use the data from the world cup to test addition features

     WorldCupGroups.db, Shooters.db(These .db file is in the outside) Sample database tables from the project handout.